 - Describe how your family lives in the space.
 Tell me in detail about what’s not working: poor storage solutions, room for only one cook, inadequate lighting, not enough drawers, disorganized pantry, not enough electrical outlets, no room for towels or supplies, etc.

 - Define how you would like the space to function for you including specific activities that occur in each room: cooking, file storage, homework, meditation, studying, or dining.

 - Tell me about how and when you entertain.
 Do you like to host formal dinner parties or is a buffet on the island more your style?
 Do you gather to play games or is a fireplace to be the focal point in the room?

 - What’s your cooking style?
 Are you a pastry wizard or is take-out your thing?

 Whenever I am meeting clients for the first time, I ask them to prepare for our meeting by pulling some photos that appeal to them from the internet (houzz.com is a great source of images) or from magazines.
+If you’d like to take it a step further, creating a mood board to communicate with your Calgary interior designer would be ideal!
+We wrote a blog about this very process.
+Find it here.
 When we meet they are a useful tool to discuss what is appealing in each photo and why it speaks to the homeowner.
 (It can be equally useful and sometimes easier to start the discussion with what you don’t want).